Applying object-oriented principles in Godot¶

 similar to having a script that creates nodes and adds them as children using

 We often pair a scene with a scripted root node that makes use of the scene's nodes.
 As such, the scene is often an extension of the script's declarative code.

 The content of a scene helps to define:

 - What nodes are available to the script

 - What signal connections they have with each other

-The scene is always an extension of the script attached to its root node.
-You can see all the nodes it contains as part of a single class.
+The scene is always an extension of the script attached to its root node, so you can interpret it as part of a class.

-Most of the tips and techniques explained in this series will build on this.
+Most of the techniques explained in this best practices series build on this point.